-For the last ten years of conference presentations, I’ve walked away from each with positive reinforcement, buoyed by live comments and post-session evaluation scores.
-Receiving verbatim comments on evaluations like “Best session of this conference!” make a body feel good…especially after being plugged into a last day time slot.
-That kind of feedback tells me the message promoting pursuit of adopting of a Point-of-Work Discipline is the right one.
-However, I’ve now decided the message is shared with the wrong audience.
-Not “wrong” in the sense of tactical ability or understanding by the session participants, but wrong from the perspective of the audience being empowered to drive strategic transformational change.
+For the last ten years of conference presentations, I’ve walked away from each with positive reinforcement, buoyed by live comments and positive post-session evaluation scores.
+Receiving verbatim comments on evaluations like “Best session of this conference!” make a body feel good…especially after being plugged into a last-day time slot.
+That kind of feedback tells me the message promoting the pursuit of adopting a Point-of-Work Discipline is the right one.
+However, I decided the right message is shared with the wrong audience.
+Not “wrong” in the sense of their tactical ability or ability to understand the message by the session participants, but wrong from the perspective of the audience NOT being empowered to drive strategic transformational change.

-Transformational Change, based upon a strategic shift of this magnitude, impacts the entire enterprise not just L&D and requires active, engaged sponsorship that enables empowerment beyond internal ideation to deployment – to successful implementation – and to routinization that integrates and enables sustained adoption.
-(See Figure 1) The right audience must have the vision, scope, and authority to empower accomplishment of all four phases for a Point-of-Work Discipline to sustain full adoption.
+Transformational Change, based upon a strategic shift of this magnitude, impacts the entire enterprise not just L&D and requires active, engaged sponsorship that enables empowerment beyond internal ideation.
+The Point-of-Work Discipline involves five phases: (See Figure 1)

 Are there tactical implications?
 Absolutely, but tactical redeployment of skill sets, discovery/assessment methods, and potential/eventual inclusion of productivity acceleration technology to accommodate scale at some point represent a recipe for a difficult and/or failed initiative.
 Strategic commitment must open the door to Change and empower the tactical implications in a phased adoption initiative.